ibrahimchahine/week-1-exercise/voting_system/README.md

 3. Vote: This class represents a vote in the project, the feilds are (position, candidate, voter_id), we include the voter_id because we can an ability to find the voter of a vote without a reference.
 4. Position: This class represents a political position in the project, it includes (candidates, position name), we made the candidates as a dictitionary were the key is the candidate and the value is the votes for the partecular position
 5. System: This class represents the main system we all the entities play a role. it includes the following proporties:
    5.1: candidates: a list of the candidates, every item is from type Candidate.
+There can't be any duplicates.
    5.2: voters:
    5.3: votes:
    5.4: positions: a list of the political positions, every item is from type Position.
    5.5: voting_started: This is a flag for the system, if True voting has begun and there can be no more canditdates added.
 If Flase then votes can't be submetted yet.
-   See the methods bellow